Configuration variables allow you to provide runtime configuration to the host OS and supervisor. These variables all begin with

 Device configuration variables define the behavior of a single device.
 If both the fleet and the device have a configuration variable of the same name, the code on the device will use the value of the device configuration variable.
 In other words, device configuration variables redefine (or override) fleet configuration variables.

-This will pop up a small dialog for editing the value:
+Clicking the edit icon will pop up a small dialog for editing the value:

-Adding a custom device configuration variable is very similar to adding a custom fleet configuration variable: scroll past the prepopulated variables, click Add custom variable, define a name and value, and click Add.
+Adding a custom device configuration variable is very similar to adding a custom fleet configuration variable.
+Scroll past the prepopulated variables, click Add custom variable, define a name and value, and click Add.